tamagui/tamagui/next.md

 ---

 - data-disable-theme is being passed down on web snapshots
-- v3 themes: all of the focus styles in the default v3 config are kind of wack
 - activeTheme props for all components
 - in dev mode if no checkbox indicator, warn
   - checkbox should have a default indicator probably with a simple svg check we inline